zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ## Whitebox overall system

-The interfaces show how the components interact with each other and which interfaces the IRS is providing.
+The interfaces show how the components interact with each other and which interfaces the IRS-DV is providing.

 ### Component diagram